nextflow-io/training/docs/basic_training/channels.md

 ### `fromList()`

-The method `Channel.fromList` creates a channel emitting the elements provided by a list object specified as an argument:
+The `Channel.fromList` channel factory creates a channel emitting the elements provided by a list object specified as an argument:

 ```groovy linenums="1"
 list = ['hello', 'world']